jrdrg/ts-runtime-validator/README.md

 # ts-runtime-validator

-A Typescript transformer that will eventually be able to create runtime validations from Typescript types
+A Typescript transformer to generate runtime validation functions from type definitions.

 ```typescript
 type Foo = {